Wrestling ring: Configuration and construction

-Variations
+Six-sided ring

 A hexagonal wrestling ring, which was used by American promotion TNA Wrestling in the past.
 AAA in Mexico occasionally uses similar rings.

 While the traditional ring is four-sided, other configurations exist, such as six-sided rings.
 The first known regular use of hexagonal rings in professional wrestling was for the Japanese lucha libre based promotion Toryumon 2000 Project which held its first show in 2001.
 Hexagonal rings have been used for special occasions such as Lucha Libre AAA World Wide's annual Triplemania event.
 TNA first used one beginning in June 2004, before reverting to a four-sided ring in January 2010.
 In June 2014, the six-sided ring returned to the promotion, but was dropped again in January 2018.
+Per Scott D'Amore, "just about every wrestler in that six-sided ring said it was tougher on their body for injury and wear-and-tear."